An explicit study of a family of cellular integrals: Main result

-We conclude with a comparison with other integrals that appear in the literature.
-It was pointed out to us that the integrals $\xi_l$ resemble the ones considered by Zlobin in \cite{Zlobin-Rhin_integrals}, which are of the form
+$ $\\ We conclude with a comparison with other integrals that appear in the literature.
+We were pointed out that the integrals $\xi_l$ resemble the ones considered by Zlobin in \cite{Zlobin-Rhin_integrals}, which are of the form

 for suitable integer parameters $a_j$, $b_j$ and $c_j$.
 To highlight the difference with the $\xi_l$'s, consider the subfamily

 Let us sketch how Panzer's algorithm applies to the integrals $I_l$.
 We have